131MohitYadav/WEB-DEVELOPMENT-CYBROM/JAVASCRIPT LANGUAGE/JavaScript Notes.md

   # this -> ye bata ta hai usko refer krta ushi  or same object ke data ko
   # for in loop -> it fetch the object key  value or it print the object key value or also array index value

+  # Method -> A method is a function definition stored as a property value

+  Accessing Object Methods -> syntax objectName.methodName();

+  # Displaying javaScript Objects ->
+  first we will define inside the id or classname like <p id= "demo"></p>
+  the we will create class object inside the js file after that we will access object with the help of DOM events